How Angela Rayner went from Labour working-class hero to mired in tax scandal

 Angela Rayner: How working-class hero who rose through Labour ranks became mired in tax scandal

-The deputy prime minister’s future depends on the outcome of an ethics probe into her tax affairs
+The deputy prime minister dramatically resigned on Friday after a probe into her tax affairs

 If you asked anyone in Labour circles before Wednesday who was Sir Keir Starmer’s most likely successor, the chances are they would have said Angela Rayner.

-The deputy prime minister is a cabinet favourite with members and a darling of Labour’s trade union backers.
+The deputy prime minister was a cabinet favourite with members and a darling of Labour’s trade union backers.

-But Ms Rayner’s political future is hanging in the balance after she admitted failing to pay £40,000 in tax when purchasing a property.
+But in a dramatic development on Friday, Ms Rayner was forced to resign - not only as housing secretary, but also as deputy prime minister and deputy leader of the Labour Party, a position elected by the party membership.

-Her career now depends on the outcome of an ethics probe into her tax dealings, which could conclude by the end of the week.
+It comes just days after she admitted failing to pay £40,000 in tax when purchasing a property, with the prime minister's independent adviser on ministers' interests launching a probe into her handling of the situation.

 But who is Ms Rayner, and how did she get to where she is?